 ONU Music Graduates: Inspiring Performances of a Lifetime

 ONU music majors have been accepted into prestigious graduate schools such as the San Francisco Conservatory, the Cleveland Institute of Music, Indiana University, and SUNY in Buffalo.
-They’ve followed their dreams to play clarinet in the U.S. Air Force Band of Flight, win a starring role in a Cleveland Institute of Music opera production, to open a thriving piano studio in Chicago, and work with famous drummers as the artist relations manager for Ludwig-Musser Percussion.
-They are using their musical gifts to make differences in people’s lives, serving as music ministers in churches, and teaching music in public and private schools across the nation.
+They’ve followed their dreams to play clarinet in the U.S. Air Force Band of Flight, win a starring role in a Cleveland Institute of Music opera production, open a thriving piano studio in Chicago, and work with famous drummers as the artist relations manager for Ludwig-Musser Percussion.
+They are using their musical gifts to make differences in people’s lives, serving as music ministers in churches and teaching music in public and private schools across the nation.

 Here are just a few examples of some of the things our graduates are doing:

 Since graduating ONU with a BM in music education and a BFA in musical theatre, Mark has done more than 20 shows in five states and two countries.
 He has performed off-Broadway in shows such as Fabulous! and The Love Note, toured Singapore in 2013 with My Fair Lady, and shared the stage with the legendary Leslie Uggams, who made history as the first African-American woman to play the title role in Mame in a professional production.
 In 2016, Mark makes his New York City debut as a choreographer with the new musical Marilyn Exposed.